California man accused of killing mother with fentanyl: police

 Dexter’s mother was found dead inside a home on June 6.
 A sheriff’s coroner later classified the woman’s death as a homicide, and her cause of death was determined to be an “intentional fentanyl poisoning,” San Jose Police Department Officer Steve Aponte wrote.

-Earlier this month, police discovered that Dexter was also responsible for a violent attack against his father.
-The father suffered serious injuries.
+Earlier this month, police discovered that Dexter was also responsible for a violent attack against his father who suffered serious injuries.
 Police did not say when or where the father was assaulted.

 Patrol officers arrested Dexter on Sept.
-25. The motive and circumstances surrounding the deadly poisoning are still under investigation, police said.
+25. The motive and circumstances surrounding the deadly poisoning are still under investigation, according to police.

 There have been 28 homicides in San Jose this year.